 Some 13.8 million U.S. households (almost 12%) face unaffordable water bills while water utilities struggle to fund maintenance or replacement of aging pipes.
 We will expand understanding of the causes and circumstances of today’s crisis, develop and disseminate new tools, and help identify a common rural and urban agenda that unifies and focuses our collective actions.

 Over 12% of the U.S. population is exposed to flood risk, including nearly 170 coastal communities reaching or exceeding the threshold for chronic inundation from rising seas by 2035.
 Drought is no less of a threat.
 River Network will provide knowledge, tools, and engagement opportunities to local champions building resilient communities that anticipate risk, limit impact, and recover quickly from disaster.

 Farmers and ranchers are essential partners in building a thriving agricultural sector that also supports clean water and healthy rivers.
-Farms, ranches, and rangeland occupy roughly 44% of U.S. land, consume approximately 80% of our water, and are a leading cause of water pollution and water security when improperly.
+Farms, ranches, and rangeland occupy roughly 44% of U.S. land, consume approximately 80% of our water, and are a leading cause of water pollution and water security when improperly managed.
 Over the next five years, River Network will advance novel partnerships, opportunities to build trust, and identify aligned interests for forward progress.